kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 ## Clarifying Expected Behavior
 ### Q: How should Karpenter handle the default or undefined reason case?
 The current design involves specifying a specific number of disruptable nodes per reason, which can complicate the disruption lifecycle.
-For example, if there's a 10-node budget for "Drift" and a separate 10-node budget for "Consolidation", but a 15-node budget for "All" determining which nodes will get disrupted becomes unclear.
+For example, if there's a 10-node budget for "Drift" and a separate 10-node budget for "Consolidation", but a 15-node budget for "default" determining which nodes will get disrupted becomes unclear.
 Would it be 10 nodes for "Drift" and 5 nodes for "Consolidation"?

 We could consider treating an undefined reason as a budget for all disruption reasons except for those with explicitly defined budgets.
 In this scenario, if a user specifies a disruption budget like this: